IS-ENES-Data/Climate-data-analysis-service/README.md

 ## Exercises
 In this hands-on we will find, analyze and visualize data from our DKRZ data pool.
-The goal is to create two  maps, which visuaize the number of tropical nights for 2014 (the most recent year of the historical dataset) and for a chosen year in the past.
-In order to achive this, the hands-on will be split into two excercises:
+The goal is to create two  maps, which show the number of tropical nights for 2014 (the most recent year of the historical dataset) and for a chosen year in the past.
+In order to achive this, the hands-on will be split into two exercises:

 ### `1_hands-on_find_data_intake.ipynb`